-At Our Vet, we know that happy pets have healthy teeth & gums.
+At Our Vet, we know that happy, healthier pets have good dental health.

 Fortunately, periodontal disease can be prevented, treated and even reversed if caught early.